 - 1. A double vote: voting more than once for the same target epoch, or - 2.
 A surround vote: the source-target interval of one attestation entirely contains the source-target interval of a second attestation from the same validator or validators.
 The reporting block proposer needs to take care to order the IndexedAttestations within the AttesterSlashing object so that the first set of votes surrounds the second.
-(The opposite ordering also describes a slashable offence, but is not checked for here.)
+(The opposite ordering also describes a slashable offence, but is not checked for here, so the order of the arguments matters.)